krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 Optional: check if your SSD can be switched to 4k sector size.
 This prevents NVMe corruption.
 See [this Tutorial](4k_sector.md)

 After you've finished you need to download the Dell XPS 15 specific configurations for clover.
 Link: https://github.com/wmchris/DellXPS15-9550-OSX/archive/master.zip / this repo.
-Unzip this file.
-You only need the folder 10.12, you can delete the 10.11.
-I'll refer to this folder by "git/"
+Unzip this file to a folder.
+I'll refer to this folder by "git/" or "./" in the whole tutorial
 Now mount the hidden EFI partition of the USB Stick by entering `diskutil mount EFI`
 Inside the terminal.
 Mac OS will automaticly mount the EFI partition of the USB stick, but just in case: make sure it really is